Neo-sunny/HTTPSExample/README.md

 1. Download and install Node and Npm from the [Node Site](https://nodejs.org/en/download/).

-Note: On Windows machines, you may need to configure your PATH environmental variable in case you forgot to turn on the add to PATH during the installation steps.
+   ## Note: On Windows Machines
+   you may need to configure your PATH environmental variable in case you forgot to turn on the add to PATH during the        installation steps.

 2. Verifying the Node Installation